Meet The Horses

 On a blazing hot June 2, 2018, Alexis and Jim attended a livestock auction in Buckeye where a group of wild horses had been rounded up after wandering off their protected land.
 With the addition to many other rescues and private buyers, all 23 horses were bought from the hands of kill buyers.
 Rescue - 23, Kill Buyer - 0.
 And it just so happens that an extremely skinny mare and her 2 month old colt needed a home.
 So, Journey and her baby boy Jumpin' Jack Flash (Jack) came home to Tierra Madre that afternoon.
 The Salt River Wild Horse Management Project lent us a trailer to bring them back, and within a few hours, they came home.
 Journey and Jack live in the round pen as that is the last available space we have.
 But you know what?
 Giving a young mare and her even younger baby another chance at life was the right decision, no question.
 Welcome home kids.
 Journey is incredibly skittish and flighty as she is a WILD horse.
 But, as we've seen over the years, there's nothing that loving and care won't change.
 However, Jack has no fear and wants attention from the humans.
 Journey let's us within a good distance now, but she watches politely at her safe distance as Jack gets loved up by volunteers.
 Journey, unbeknown to us, was pregnant when we rescued her and Jack.
 Unfortunately, a few days before she foaled, the baby died in utero from an umbilical cord complication.
 When she tried to deliver, it became stuck in a bad position and she was rushed to the hospital for life-saving surgery at 1 in the morning.
 She fully recovered and now lives happily next to the breezeway, begging for treats.

-Birth date, place, and name: 4/1/2007, AZ, Hidden River RIVER is a sweet, sassy Thoroughbred ex-racer.
+Birth date, place, and name: 4/1/2007, AZ, Hidden River ~ River is a sweet, sassy Thoroughbred ex-racer.
 If you ever needed the definition of a "mare," she's the perfect example.
 She has the energy of a whirlwind which undoubtedly helped her on the track until she broke her front right Sesamoid bone several years ago.
 Faced with the prospect of having a racehorse that required six weeks of stall rest, her former owner sent her our way.
 River’s hairline fracture has healed nicely, and now one of her favorite things in the world to do is run around the arena at a dead gallop.
 She has one of the most beautiful, graceful gallops in the world – she bucks, kicks and rears as she runs and yet she makes it look so graceful.
 We let her out into the field recently after she lived in her own, attached pen for several years.
-She and Suze have become good girlfriends, and they recently have started teaming up to bully Solo and the rest of the horses in the field.
-It’s kind of funny to watch.
+She and Spencer have become inseparable - where one goes, the other needs to be right there.

 Because he’s originally from Arkansas, this boy’s sometimes referred to as “RustyBob”.
 He’s a Quarter Horse & a pretty one at that.
 He can’t really be ridden anymore because he has some issues in his rear wheels.
 Not bad ones – he can still fly around the arena like a young colt – but enough to preclude two-legged baggage.
 There’s really no other way to say this....Rusty has a snout that looks like a cow.
 Yep.
 A Guernsey, I’d say.
 With sweet, sweet eyes to match.
 Heck, everything about Rusty is sweet.
 He’s a friend to all, two- & four-legged alike.
 He’s never meet another spirit he doesn’t like.
 Or a flake of alfalfa.
 When feeding time rolls around, ol’ Rusty’s not backward about being forward in the vocal department: “Hey!
 Me!
 Don’t forget about me!
 I’m hungry, too!”
 Don’t worry, my sweet, bovine-faced boy.
 We’ll never forget about you.